MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/code-blocks.md

 Prevent Liquid snippets from rendering and give them syntax highlighting.

-### Codeblock approach
+### Code-block approach

-Note that the codeblock goes _inside_ the `raw` tag to avoid unnecessary empty lines showing up.
+Note that the code-block goes _inside_ the `raw` tag to avoid unnecessary empty lines showing up.

 To use HTML highlighting (Liquid parts are plain).